 In Wisconsin, Class E felonies are crimes punishable by a fine of up to $50,000, up to 15 years' imprisonment, or both.
 For example, aggravated battery (causing great bodily harm to another) is a Class E felony.
 (Wis.
 Stat. § 939.50 (2019).)

 Class F and G felonies are punishable by:

-Felony convictions have serious and lasting consequences, including prison, fines, and a serious criminal record.
+Felony convictions have serious and lasting consequences, including prison, fines, and a criminal record.
 A felony criminal record can make if difficult (and sometimes impossible) to obtain a job, qualify for a professional license, or earn a graduate degree.
 If you are charged with a crime, the best way to avoid a conviction is to work with a good criminal defense attorney.
-An attorney can tell you how what to expect in court and how to best protect your rights.
+An experienced attorney can tell you what to expect in court and how best to protect your rights.